Outsourcing Options in the Philippines: Incorporation vs. Staff Leasing

 But all these expenses are outweighed by the long-term cost savings that incorporating your own company and having your own employees provide.

 Company incorporation in the Philippines is regulated by the Securities and Exchange Commission (SEC) and subject to compliance with appropriate government agencies on taxation, physical location, employee compensation, benefits, etc.

 The entire setup process usually takes 3-5 months, depending on the length of time you accomplish requirements and the time it takes for government agencies to review your application.

-Staff Leasing is a business arrangement where the client utilizes the recruitment, payroll, HR, and office facilities of a Staff Leasing provider (known as a leasing company) to source, recruit, and monitor payroll and HR management of a virtual team of professionals who performs work for the client.
+Staff Leasing is a business arrangement where the client utilizes the recruitment, payroll, HR, and office facilities of a Staff Leasing provider (known as a leasing company) to source, recruit, and monitor payroll and HR management of a virtual team of professionals that performs work for the client.

 Staff Leasing has a 5-step process:

 - Leasing company sources for qualified candidates